Skip to main content

 4. Paste your Convex deployment URL.

-Botflow will inject the URL as an environment variable.
-The AI agent knows to use VITE_CONVEX_URL (or EXPO_PUBLIC_CONVEX_URL for mobile) when generating Convex client code.
+Botflow will inject the URL as an environment variable (VITE_CONVEX_URL).
+The AI agent automatically uses this variable when generating Convex client code.

 Writing Convex code